 Massachusetts General Law requires employers to provide at least a 30 minute meal break for any employee working more than 6 hours in a calendar day.

-The Massachusetts Pregnant Workers Fairness Act requires employers to provide reasonable accommodations for break time to express breast milk for a nursing child for one year after the child’s birth.
+The Massachusetts Pregnant Workers Fairness Act requires employers to provide reasonable accommodations for break time to express breast milk for a nursing child.
 In addition, a private space, other than a bathroom, must be provided.
+More information can be found here:

 Contact: Please contact the Office of the Vice President of Institutional Diversity and Equity or the Office of Human Resources if you have questions about accommodations or if you need assistance in providing an accommodation.